craggASAP/Pavlovian_Associations/readme.md

 # Project Name:
 	Distinct spatially organized striatum-wide acetylcholine dynamics for the learning and extinction of Pavlovian associations

-# datasets:
+The datasets were organized using the data_processing_and_organizing.m script, located in the common_function folder.
+This script processes the source data (both main and supplementary) available on Zenodo.
-	These datasets were generated using the script data_processing_and_organizing.m, located in the common_function folder, and applied to the source data (both main and supplementary) available on Zenodo.
+The generated datasets are then used as inputs in the figure generation scripts (figure_code.m and sup_figure_code.m) to create the figures for each respective analysis.

   These datasets are used directly by the figure_code.m and sup_figure_code.m scripts to generate each figure.